 Vibe: Laid Back

 This tent, within walking distance from downtown Sawyer, gives visitors a classic camping experience.
-The markets in town can provide everything you need for your stay, whether you choose to spend your days at Lake Michigan, cooking up farm-fresh eggs on the grill, or just relaxing by the fire pit.
+The markets in town can provide everything you need for your stay, whether you choose to spend your days at Lake Michigan, cooking up farm-fresh eggs on the grill, or just relaxing by the fire pit with some s'mores.
 There's also an outdoor shower for the more adventurous-minded, and a covered outdoor sink for prepping meals.
 Don't forget to check out the trails behind the tent, and be sure to pack a can of bug spray.

 Vibe: A Comfort Classic

 Grace's Glade offers travelers a cozy spot to unwind without having to skimp on comfort.
 The tent comes complete with a stove and refrigerator for those who prefer to leave propane out of their food preparation, and visitors can enjoy a hot shower after a day spent exploring the nearby national forest lands on foot or bike.
 For winter guests, the glade provides the ideal home base to explore Caberfae Peaks, a popular ski resort in Northern Michigan.